djalbat/yapp/README.md

 <Yapp firaCode ... >{`

   ...

 `}</Yapp>
 ```

 If you choose to enable Fira Code then you need to provide the necessary web font files.
-These can be found in the `css/` directory of this repository and can be utilised as-is in order to make them available to the browser.
+These can be found in the `css/` directory of this repository and can be utilised as-is.
 Here is an example of the CSS that references them:

 ```
 @font-face {